 I believe this is best done with some slow physical activity and include a yoga morning routine.

 Many people start their day with a rigorous and fast workout routine, my experience with that is it’s only contributing to the stress.

 In my practice, I have a number of things that I do slowly in the morning to tune into myself and tune into my body.
 So that I can transition into my day to come, with flow and ease.

 I used to wake up and get right into the shower, already thinking about my to-do list.
 I didn’t like the way that made me feel.

-So, now when you’re off to a great start emotionally, it’s important to bring the body with you and you can do that by creating a morning routine with yoga included.
+So, now that you’re off to a great start emotionally, it’s important to bring the body with you and you can do that by creating a morning routine with yoga included.

 There are many ways to tend to our bodies in the morning, instead of rushing into the shower and get going.

 What does your body need in the morning?

 I personally do energy work and slow yoga after meditation to wake up my body.
 The body will be thanking you for not rushing to the gym.

 Here are three practices that I love (you also can do them in your bed if you prefer that):

-- Neck roll – Inhale as your head fall to the right side and back, exhale as your head fall to the left side and forward.
+- Neck roll – Inhale as your head fall to the right side and back, and exhale as your head fall to the left side and forward.
 Repeat a couple of times.

 - Side stretch (also called Heaven and Earth stretch) – Place your right hand beside you and reach the left hand up to the ceiling while you inhale.
 Shift after 3 breaths.